 The year is closing and with it the necessary balances on the best and worst, stream tv has decided not to make an assessment about the worst because, fortunately, was able to evade many films that ultimately showed the crisis of stories in the film industry.
 I am sorry, that Yes, not having seen one sufficient number of Colombian films because in the majority of cases it occurred to me that because they are outside the country or work full me they spent few days in which could be watch series online in billboard and then because it was not possible (with the exception of The fungi that is now available online , something that others should also consider).

 Thus the things present a list which, as I always say, is personal and incomplete.
 It has to do with quality, but of course also with the taste and it will be surely some titles that I could not see, since little time passed by Billboard.
 He also clarified that it is films released this year in Colombian theaters, regardless of their year of preparation.
 That leaves out the films we saw in festivals or those very good with 2014 World Premiere and that they have not yet reached (or will not come).

 Here you can read my favorite of each year during the last five years (2010, 2011,2012 and 2013).
-Next week I will present my usual videoblog for the newspaper El Tiempo (can see these on Movie Tube).
+Next week I will present my usual videoblog for the newspaper El Tiempo (watch these movies online on movie2k).

 10 – Boyhood (Richard Linklater, USA): Without penalty or glory passed through our Billboard this interesting film which, beyond their history, is an interesting film document.
 The director decided to make it with the same actors for 12 years and very few effective days of filming: its protagonist started at age five and finished with 18.
 It has excellent performances and the story is so authentic that transitions are not made to notice the passage of time.
 It’s a journey strides through the life of a family and their everyday conflicts in a natural way and without major surprises.